 Behind the scenes, a range of capabilities enable Identity Verification to quickly and thoroughly check for signs of fraud.
 With a large database of supported documents from around the world, Transmit Security leverages deep knowledge of document formats, fields and security features to inspect documents for signs of tampering or forgery.
 Selfies are then examined to not only verify that the document photo matches the user’s selfie, but also detect any signs of spoofing, such as the use of cutouts, masks or screen printouts.

-Identity Verification also benefits from native integration with Detection and Response, Identity Decisioning and Data Validation.
-This affords businesses better protection via passive checks for bot activity, IP spoofing or other risk signals, enables background checks with third-party databases and allows businesses to easily implement custom rules, such as blocking users who do not meet minimum age requirements or challenging users with expired IDs.
+Identity Verification also benefits from native integration with Detection and Response and Identity Decisioning, as well as Data Validation, another crucial aspect of KYC.
+These additional security checks afford businesses better protection via passive checks for bot activity, IP spoofing or other risk signals, enables background checks with third-party databases and allows businesses to easily implement custom rules, such as blocking users who do not meet minimum age requirements or challenging users with expired IDs.

 This process is fully automated and can scale for enterprises, saving the cost and time of performing manual ID checks.
 In addition to helping mobile operators validate users’ identities during SIM registration, it can be used to help banks and other businesses step-up users who have recently changed devices and are enacting multiple activities, such as changing passwords, making large withdrawals or applying for loans, that could be used to drain user accounts, lock users out of their accounts or both.